1. Kyowa Interface Science

 *Currently Professor, Department of Life Function Science, Faculty of Chemistry and Life Science, Kanagawa University

-Associate Professor Yuji Yamashita specializes in interfacial and colloid chemistry, focusing on fundamental research into the emulsification of compounds found in cosmetics, as well as studies on solution properties and skin physiology.
+Associate Professor Yuji Yamashita specializes in interfacial and colloid chemistry, focusing on fundamental research into the emulsification of cosmetic ingredients, solution properties, and skin physiology.

-His research has received high acclaim both in Japan and internationally.
-In 2013, his work on “Development of a Novel Index Representing Surfactant Properties” earned the Gold Poster Award at the Materials Technology Research Association Symposium, and in 2015, his study on “Emulsion Breakdown Processes: A Novel Evaluation Method Using a Simulated Microgravity Field” won the Poster Award at the 54th Annual Meeting of the Japan Oil Chemists’ Society.
-He was also selected as a finalist for The Cosmetic Victories 2020, hosted by Cosmetic Valley in France.
+His research has received high acclaim in Japan and internationally.
+In 2013, his work on “Development of a Novel Index Representing Surfactant Properties” earned the Gold Poster Award at the Materials Technology Research Association Symposium.
+In 2015, his study on “Emulsion Breakdown Processes: A Novel Evaluation Method Using a Simulated Microgravity Field” won the Poster Award at the 54th Annual Meeting of the Japan Oil Chemists’ Society.
+He was also named a finalist in The Cosmetic Victories 2020, hosted by Cosmetic Valley in France.

-Currently, he serves as the project leader for the Japanese team in the international collaborative “EDDI Project,” which continues to advance research in this field.
+Currently, he serves as the project leader for the Japanese team on the international collaborative “EDDI Project,” which continues to advance research in this field.

 EDDI Project:

-An international project approved by the European Space Agency (ESA) in 2018, aimed at investigating and elucidating the properties and behaviors of surfactants, foams, and emulsions under microgravity conditions.
-The project brings together a team of interfacial science researchers from Europe, the United States, Japan, and other countries.
+An international project approved by the European Space Agency (ESA) in 2018 to investigate and elucidate the properties and behavior of surfactants, foams, and emulsions under microgravity conditions.
+The project brings together a team of researchers in interfacial science from Europe, the United States, Japan, and other countries.

 Ongoing International Collaborative Project

-――― Kyowa/Kamei: Could you tell us about your research field?
+――― Kyowa/Kamei: Could you tell us about your field of research?

 Assoc.
-Prof. Yamashita: At the Cosmetics Science Laboratory at Chiba Institute of Science, I work with students on fundamental research related to emulsification, as well as functional evaluations of emulsifiers (surfactants).
+Prof. Yamashita: At the Cosmetics Science Laboratory at Chiba Institute of Science, I collaborate with students on basic research on emulsification and the assessment of emulsifier (surfactant) functions.

-Most of our work focuses on basic research that cosmetic companies or raw material manufacturers can’t really tackle.
-That said, sometimes raw material manufacturers do ask us to evaluate the interfacial properties of new active ingredients.
-For those evaluations, we often make use of Kyowa Interface Science’s tensiometers.
+Most of our work focuses on basic research that cosmetic companies or raw material manufacturers cannot address.
+That said, sometimes raw material manufacturers ask us to evaluate the interfacial properties of new active ingredients.
+For those evaluations, we often use Kyowa Interface Science's tensiometers.

-――― Kyowa/Kamei: You’re serving as the project leader for the Japanese team in the international collaborative “EDDI Project,” right?
+――― Kyowa/Kamei: Are you serving as the project leader for the Japanese team in the international collaboration known as the “EDDI Project”?

 Assoc.
-Prof. Yamashita: Yes.
-This project is focused on observing emulsions under microgravity conditions.
-For example, on Earth, water and oil won’t emulsify without surfactants or other agents, but in the zero-gravity environment of space, they can.
-That raises questions, like whether emulsions would remain stable indefinitely in microgravity.
-There’s still a lot we don’t know about the properties and behavior of emulsions under such conditions, and uncovering those mysteries is the main goal of our research.
+Prof. Yamashita: Yes, this project investigates how emulsions behave in microgravity.
+On Earth, water and oil typically do not form stable emulsions without surfactants or other additives, but in space's zero-gravity environment, they can.
+This raises questions about whether such emulsions could remain stable forever in microgravity.
+Despite this, much remains unknown about the properties and behavior of emulsions in such conditions.
+Unraveling these mysteries is the primary aim of our research.

-The fundamental data we gather from this work could be extremely useful when humanity eventually starts living in space.
-I began this research back in 2013, and over time, we’ve had support from Kyowa Interface Science as well as JAXA (Japan Aerospace Exploration Agency).
-Then in 2018, the European Space Agency (ESA) approved it as an international collaborative project, which allowed us to work together with universities and research institutions, mainly in Europe.
+The core data collected through this research could prove highly valuable as humanity eventually begins living in space.
+I started this project in 2013, and over the years, we have gained support from Kyowa Interface Science and JAXA (Japan Aerospace Exploration Agency).
+In 2018, the European Space Agency (ESA) officially recognized it as an international collaborative effort, allowing us to collaborate with universities and research institutions across Europe.

-――― Kyowa/Kamei: Have there been any experiments conducted before that observe emulsions under microgravity conditions like this?
+――― Kyowa/Kamei: Have any previous experiments observed emulsions in microgravity conditions like these?

 Assoc.
-Prof. Yamashita: Actually, there’s only been one experiment conducted so far.
-But carrying out experiments in space is expensive and time-consuming.
-Therefore, in our collaborative research, we use a tabletop device that can simulate microgravity on Earth.
-This allows us to study the mechanisms behind emulsions and also gain insights that could be applied to our field of expertise, cosmetic science.
+Prof. Yamashita: Only one experiment has been conducted so far.
+However, space experiments are costly and time-consuming.
+To overcome this, our collaboration utilizes a tabletop device that mimics microgravity on Earth.
+This setup enables us to explore emulsion mechanisms and gather insights relevant to our expertise in cosmetic science.

 Kyowa Interface Science: The Strongest Ally in Our Research